The Technical Layer Your Dashboards Are Missing

 Network Request Intelligence

-Every HTTP request initiated during a session — API calls, asset loads, third-party scripts, webhook pings — is logged with method, URL, status code, response time, and (when configured) request and response headers and payloads.
+Every HTTP request during a session is logged with method, URL, status code, response time, and headers or payloads when available.

 Performance Analytics Tied to Real Experiences

-Core Web Vitals scores are useful for monitoring overall site health.
-But they don't tell you what happened to this specific user on this specific page load.
-Engineering analytics captures granular performance data per session: time to first contentful paint, time to interactive, total blocking time, layout shifts, and long tasks on the main thread.
+Engineering analytics tracks detailed session-level metrics like time to first contentful paint, time to interactive, total blocking time, layout shifts, and long tasks on the main thread.

 DOM Reconstruction and Visual Debugging